1920 - Six children and two rooms...

 Photo: 2004 yearbook.

-Phase II of the Graded Campus Project encompasses a new main school entrance, student center, 450-space parking garage, athletics fields, beach volleyball court, track, bleachers, wellness gymnasium, and maintenance building.
+The Graded Campus Project - Phase II was completed, including athletic fields, a student center, parking garage, wellness gymnasium, beach volleyball court, track, and maintenance building.